The main parties and policies in the British election

 Britain's parliamentary elections aren't only about Brexit

-The United Kingdom’s 46 million voters are choosing 650 new lawmakers in Thursday’s elections for Parliament’s lower House of Commons.
+LONDON -- The United Kingdom’s 46 million voters are choosing 650 new lawmakers in Thursday’s election for Parliament’s lower House of Commons.
 Here is a look at the main parties and their policies:

 The Conservative Party: